Students’ attention is highest during the first five minutes of class. Use that time to focus their attention and engage with the course material.

 Give your students a list, an image, a problem, a formula, or a description of a concept based on a topic in your course.
 But, leave something out.
 See if your students can find what’s missing.
 Encourage them to work alone, in pairs, or in groups.
 This activity creates immediate curiosity and generates discussion as students try to figure out what’s missing – especially when it’s not immediately obvious.

-3. Focus with a graph
+3. Focus and engage students with a graph

 Find or create a graph based on the topic for the day.
 Post it on the screen or provide it on a handout.
 As students arrive to class and as you prepare to begin, ask them to see if they can interpret the graph.
 You can provide questions to prompt reflection, discussion, and debate.